TodePond/TodePondDotCom/wikiblogarden/better-computing/just/read/readme.md

 # Just read the article

-You don't bloody read do you.
+You didn't read the article did you.

 ## Just